 Picking up the pieces of my life without you on my mind

-Do watch the movie it is not just great entertainment how a shy, small-town boy becomes one of the most iconic rock & roll figures but also an inspiration to anyone coping with childhood trauma.
-Healing is possible.
+Do watch the movie it is not just great entertainment but an inspiring story of how a shy, small-town boy becomes one of the most iconic rock & roll figure.
+All those struggling to heal need to see this true and uplifting biopic of Elton John. – healing is possible.